 - You have a fever and chills.

-- Your wound is red, swollen, draining pus, and has a bad smell.
+- Your wound is red, warm, swollen, or leaking pus.

 - You have questions or concerns about your condition or care.